fazcorp/sotc.templates/README.md

 # sotc.templates
 f2u templates for sotc.

-- please credit when using, i don't care where the credits are, you're free to move it around.
+- please credit when using, i don't care where the credits are, you're free to move it around. **I HAVE A ZERO-TOLERANCE POLICY ABOUT THIS.
+I HAVE HAD MY CREDITS REMOVED REPEATEDLY AND I AM NOT OKAY WITH THIS. action *can* and *will* be taken if you remove my credits on *any of my formats*.**
 - keep the credit even if you heavily edit the template. (for a correction on this, this only applies if it is still recognizable as the original formatting, if it's something entirely different visual wise i do not mind)
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea.
 - please be aware *not all of my formatting is F2U.* if it isn't in here, it is not f2u!!!!!